-Lifting chains must have a working coefficient chosen in such a way as to guarantee an adequate level of safety.
+Lifting leaf chains must have a working coefficient chosen in such a way as to guarantee an adequate level of safety.
 As a general rule, this coefficient is equal to 4.

-In order to verify that an adequate working coefficient has been attained, the manufacturer or his authorised representative must, for each type of chain and rope used directly for lifting the load and for the rope ends, perform the appropriate tests or have such tests performed.
+In order to verify that an adequate working coefficient has been attained, the manufacturer or his authorised representative must, for each type of leaf chain and rope used directly for lifting the load and for the rope ends, perform the appropriate tests or have such tests performed.

 Annex 1 4.3.1

 Information and marking.
 Chains, Ropes and Webbing